Crispy chilli & Szechuan peppercorn cavolo nero with roasted Thai garlic & sweet soy

 People always say that you should wait until after the first frost to allow kale to sweeten and soften naturally and be at its best.
 To this I agree, but to waiting, most certainly not!
 If your kale is tough and a little bitter, stick it in the freezer for a few hours before preparation, this helps sweeten and soften the leaves making them delicious to eat and easier to cook.

-300g, Kale (thick stems removed for this recipe, then ripped into roughly 4cm by 8cm pieces)
+• 300g kale, thick stems removed and ripped into roughly 4cm by 8cm pieces

 Method

-In a pestle and mortar or a food processor add the peeled garlic, ginger and the coriander roots and pound to a paste, using a little coarse sea salt as an abrasive if needed.
-Next add all the other ingredients except the kale and loosely combine.
-Next thoroughly toss this through the Kale making sure to coat every single piece.
+1. Prepare the Paste: In a pestle and mortar or food processor, combine the peeled garlic, ginger, and coriander roots.
+Pound to a paste, using a little coarse sea salt if needed.

-Once crispy and dry to the touch allow to cool if not eating immediately.
-These are delicious served warm as a pre-dinner bar snack, or they can be kept for a few days in an air tight container.
-Serve with sweet chilli, burnt chilli or sriracha to dip as a tasty snack.
+6. Cool and Serve: Once crispy and dry to the touch, allow the kale to cool if not eating immediately.
+Serve warm as a pre-dinner snack or store in an airtight container for a few days.
+Pair with sweet chilli, burnt chilli, or sriracha for a zesty dip.

 Head chef & founder of Farang London restaurant.
 Cookbook author of ‘Cook Thai’ & ‘Thai in 7’.
 Chief curry paste basher and co-founder of Payst London.